Jacobian-Aware Posterior Sampling for Inverse Problems: Experimental Results

-\paragraph{Sampling details.} We use a DDIM sampler with $\eta=1$ (i.e., DDPM-equivalent) and 100 diffusion steps.
-Unless noted otherwise, all baselines also use 100 steps.
-Exceptions are DPS, which requires 1{,}000 steps, and DSG, which likewise uses 1{,}000 steps for ImageNet-256.
-Although DDRM~\citep{kawar2022denoising} typically operates with $\sim$20 steps, we run it with 100 for a fair comparison.
+\paragraph{Sampling details.} We use a DDIM sampler with $\eta=1$ (i.e., DDPM-equivalent) and 100 diffusion steps, which amount to 100 NFEs.
+Unless noted otherwise, all baselines also use 100 NFEs.
+Exceptions are DPS and DAPS, which require 1{,}000 NFEs, and DSG, which likewise uses 1{,}000 steps for ImageNet-256.